 executive production bi-p association

-coproduction Théâtre Brétigny, scène conventionnée, Théâtre Louis Aragon, scène conventionnée Danse de Tremblay-en-France, L'échangeur - CDC Hauts-de-France.
+coproduction Théâtre Brétigny, scène conventionnée, Théâtre Louis Aragon, scène conventionnée Danse de Tremblay-en-France, L'échangeur - CDCN Hauts-de-France.

-with the support of Département de Seine Saint Denis dans le cadre de « Territoire de la danse » 2016.
+with the support of Département de Seine Saint Denis in the frame of « Territoire de la danse » 2016.